 The information below provides a road map of the requirements for mental health counseling licensure in Hawaii.
-To assure you are on the right path you may contact the Hawaii Department of Commerce and Consumer Affairs Professional and Vocational Licensing: Phone: (808) 586-2693 or email: [email protected]
+To assure you are on the right path, you may contact the Hawaii Department of Commerce and Consumer Affairs Professional and Vocational Licensing.

-You must earn a master's or doctoral degree in counseling or a related field.
-Your degree must include 48 semester hours or 72 quarter hours of coursework.
-You must have two semesters of practicum work, each at least three semester hours (or five quarter hours).
-Learn more about selecting a Master's in Counseling program here.
+Aspiring counselors must earn a master's or doctoral degree in counseling or a related field.
+The degree must include 48 semester hours or 72 quarter hours of coursework.
+They must also have two semesters of practicum work, each with at least three semester hours (or five quarter hours).
+Learn more about selecting a master's in counseling program here.

 - Counseling theories and applications